FartyPants/Notepad/README.md

 Purpose: a simple notepad for text you want to keep, without switching between browser and text editor

 The box automatically saves anything you write or paste in it to file keep.txt in text-generation-webui And read it back next time you run it.
-Works in all interface mode - especially useful in --notebook to save parts of the genrated text or whatever.
+Works in all interface mode - especially useful in --notebook to save parts of the genrated text or whatever else you need.

 ![image](https://github.com/FartyPants/Notepad/assets/23346289/30faa0ac-d9dc-4501-8162-25acef1a08b5)